Introducing the How to Start Offering Advisory Services Course, a tactical CAS training program for forward-thinking accountants.

 INTRODUCING THE

-How to Start Offering Advisory Cohort
+How to Start Offering Advisory Course

-–a hands-on CAS roadmap–
+–a proven CAS roadmap–

 Inside, you’ll receive:

-Session 1: Learn how to find clients and sell to them.
+Module 1: Learn how to find clients and sell to them.

-The session covers and includes the following:
+The module covers and includes the following:

 Why do advisory